 This tip sounds like a no-brainer, but the main offender when it comes to blisters is wearing shoes or boots that don’t fit properly.

 You could have a pair of the most expensive and high-tech boots on the market, but if they’re too narrow, or too small you’ll probably end up with a bunch of angry red blisters.
-When choosing footwear, keep in mind the conditions you’ll use them in, the fit of the boots, the breathability of the style, and how much support they offer.
+When choosing footwear, keep in mind the conditions you’ll use them in, the fit of the boots, their breathability (style and materials), and how much support they offer.
 A boot that’s great for weekend day hikes isn’t going to hold up on rocky terrain such as the Larapinta Trail, for example.

 If you’re tossing up between a few models with different features, check out our footwear guide here which should hopefully put you in the right direction when it comes to getting the perfect fit.